-(a) See Memorandum of Agreement # 1 (Re: Local Issues).

-- The full-time hours of work for each Employer are set out in the Local Issues agreement, specific to that Employer. - Local Issue agreements can be found on the BCGEU website. - (b) (1) If an employee, reporting for work at the call of the Employer, is informed upon arrival at work that they are not required to work, the employee will be paid for a minimum of two hours' pay at their regular rate.
+- (a) See Memorandum of Agreement # 1 (Re: Local Issues). - (b) (1) If an employee, reporting for work at the call of the Employer, is informed upon arrival at work that they are not required to work, the employee will be paid for a minimum of two hours' pay at their regular rate.